Healthy staff are engaged, productive and more profitable.

 So what does a safety strategy look like?

 Implement a secure and comprehensive system to record and report hazards, risks and incidents.
-Vault’s Health & Safety software is designed specifically for this purpose, giving employees a method of reporting important information to management, and giving management clear visibility over the risks involved in their business.
+Utilise software designed specifically for this purpose, thus giving employees a method of reporting important information to management, and giving management clear visibility over the risks involved in their business.

 Cultivate a culture of safety through a formal induction of new staff and formal training for all.